sitnaltax/kids-dominion/README.md

 Geminion plays 2-4 players.
 Like ordinary Dominion, you can play it with more (if you create more cards) but I don't recommend it.

+Players familiar with ordinary Dominion can quickly [review the differences](differences.md).

 ## Components

 * 80-160 "gems" (small tokens), based on player count